-$^{^{23}}$ To illustrate, suppose there were six children below three years in the sample of households interviewed for a particular LHW.
+$^{23}$ To illustrate, suppose there were six children below three years in the sample of households interviewed for a particular LHW.
 She weighed two in the last three months, and discussed vaccination for five and encouraged vaccination for four.
 In other words, she was supposed to carry out 18 tasks (6 weightings + 6 discussions on vaccination + 6 encouragements of vaccinations).
 Out of the 18 she has performed 2 + 5 + 4 = 11.
 Hence, a simple score on these three tasks alone is 11/18.

-In this way each LHW was evaluated on the basis of the people she should have served, which vary across the LHWs.
-The summary performance measure was constructed by summing the numerator and denominator in this manner across all of the services listed above.
+summing the numerator and denominator in this manner across all of the services listed above.
 The final proportion was then expressed as a percentage.
 It was decided not to standardise for client group composition.